NikKowPHP/social-brain/chapters/chapter-4.md

 #### **The Practice: The Empathy Loop**

+[AUTHOR'S NOTE: This is a perfect place for a simple circular diagram showing the two steps of the Empathy Loop: 1.
+The Switch (Question Mark Icon) -> 2.
+The Playback (Reflecting Arrows Icon), which then leads back to the start, creating a continuous loop.]

 The fix for this bug is a simple, protocol-driven loop to intentionally stop yourself from problem-solving and instead create a powerful circuit of understanding.

 **Step 1: Flip the Empathy Switch.**